makersacademy/birthdays/README.md

 - [Open a PR](https://services.github.com/on-demand/github-cli/open-pull-request-github) when you've finished

 ### Requirements
+Note: Currently only the 'must have' requirements have been delivered.

 #### Must haves
 I want a program that I can load in IRB that allows me to